hc2111/acad-ships/README.md

   - [ ] Achievement Banners
   - [ ] Click Counter

-Contact us at harrism436@gmail.com or hccoding@gmail.com with any questions, comments, or concerns
+Contact us at harrism436@gmail.com or hccoding@gmail.com with any questions, comments, requests, or concerns

 ##Previous Versions: